 However, there are exceptions, notably for those who have to move because of their spouse’s work or to better care for a disabled child.

-And if you really hate your job in France, maybe you have a moody boss or you're sick of the long hours, then it's important to leave on good terms, because if you have a CDI (permanent job) the key when wanting to leave is to ask for a 'rupture conventionnelle'”.
-This means you'll still be eligible for unemployment benefit despite leaving of your own volition.
+And if you really hate your job in France then it’s important to leave on good terms, because if you have a CDI (permanent contract) the key when wanting to leave is to ask for a rupture conventionnelle.
+This means you’ll still be eligible for unemployment benefit despite leaving of your own volition.